menu icon

 Don't like apricots?
 Sub with dates.
 Don't like cherries?
 Use raisins or dried cranberries.
 Not a coconut fan?
 Leave it out completely.

-Is it necessary to brown the butter for the frosting?
+Is it necessary to brown the butter in carrot cake frosting?

 The brown butter in this cream cheese frosting is what takes it to a level way above regular cream cheese frosting.
 It's nutty and toasty and unlike any other cream cheese frosting, but you can use regular softened butter if you don't want to brown the butter.